Paper Towns (novel): Plot summary

 Based on a note Margo has left referring to "paper towns", Quentin realizes Margo may be hiding or buried in one of the many abandoned housing subdivisions—"pseudovisions" or "paper towns"—around Orlando.
 He drives to all of the pseudovisions where he feels that she may be hiding, but he cannot find her.
 On the day of his graduation, Quentin comes across an obscure Internet post, with a comment left on it which Quentin recognizes as Margo's due to its distinctive capitalization, which tells him that Margo has been hiding in a fictitious town in New York State called Agloe (which was created as a copyright trap by mapmakers) and that she plans to leave Agloe immediately after noon on May 29.
 Quentin, Radar, Ben, and Lacey impulsively skip graduation to drive to Agloe to search for her, rushing to get from Florida to New York before noon on May 29.

 In Agloe, they discover Margo is living in an old, dilapidated barn.
 She is shocked to see them, which angers the group, who expected her to be grateful for their presence.
 Margo had left those clues only to assure Quentin that she is okay, and did not want to be found.
 Angry at her lack of gratitude, Radar, Ben, and Lacey leave and spend the night at a motel.
 Quentin realizes the image he had of Margo was as fake as the one that she had been projecting to everyone else and becomes furious at her for wasting his time.
 Margo argues that Quentin saved her for egotistical reasons: he wanted to be a knight in shining armor who saved the troubled girl.
 Ultimately, Quentin accepts that it was unfair for him to expect Margo to live up to his perfect image of her, and he begins to logically overcome his sexual attraction towards her.
 After their conversation, Margo decides to go to New York City and asks Quentin to accompany her.
-Quentin wants to stay with her, and they kiss, but he understands his home life and responsibilities prevent him from going.
+Quentin wants to stay with her, and they kiss, but he understands that obligations in his life prevent him from going.
 Margo promises to Quentin that she will keep in contact with him.